 At the time as the substantial risk of forfeiture terminates, the participant will recognize ordinary income to the extent of the excess of the fair market value of the Common Stock on the date of delivery to the participant (or, if later, the date the risk of forfeiture terminates) over the participant's cost (if any) of such Common Stock.
 Under certain circumstances, however, the participant may make a so-called "Section 83(b) election" at the time of delivery of otherwise restricted shares of Common Stock to have such excess amount determined and includible in his or her gross income at the time of delivery, regardless of any restrictions on subsequent transferability or substantial risks of forfeiture.
-As the value of the Common Stock for federal income tax purposes is determined as of the date it is included in the participant's gross income, such an election may be worthwhile if significant appreciation is expected between the date of grant and the date the restrictions expire or are eliminated.
+As the value of the Common Stock for federal income tax purposes is determined as of the date it is included in the participant's gross income, such an election may be worthwhile if significant appreciation is expected between the date of grant and the date the restrictions expire or are eliminated and if the participant is confident that application of the restrictions will not cause the Common Stock to be forfeited.

 Performance Shares and Performance Units.
 A participant who receives Performance Shares or Performance Units will not recognize any income for federal income tax purposes on the date of the grant of the award.
-He will recognize ordinary income for federal income tax purposes at the time of the receipt of the cash and/or Common Stock with respect to the Award in an amount equal to the sum of (i) the amount of cash received, plus (ii) the excess, if any, of the fair market value of the Common Stock on the date received over the participant's cost of such Award, if any.
+The participant will recognize ordinary income for federal income tax purposes at the time of the receipt of the cash and/or Common Stock with respect to the Award in an amount equal to the sum of (i) the amount of cash received, plus (ii) the excess, if any, of the fair market value of the Common Stock on the date received over the participant's cost of such Award, if any.